wingraptor/personalsite/content/projects.md

 ### [Artisan Beards](https://artisanbeards.com)

-{{% portfolio image="/images/artisanbeards.png" alt="Artisan Beards" %}}
+{{% portfolio image="/images/artisanbeards.webp" alt="Artisan Beards" %}}

 ###  Description

-Utilising the Shopify platform I set up my online business [Artisan Beards](https://artisanbeards.com) to sell beard oils in Barbados.
-The theme I chose was not modified greatly, due to the chosen theme su
+I originally set up [this](https://artisanbeards.com) website using the Shopify platform to sell beard oils in Barbados.
+In order to reduce operating costs to a minimum, I rebuilt this website as a static site using Hexo as the static site generator and hosted it using Netlify for free.
+I modified a freely available theme in order to make this happen.

 {{% /portfolio %}}

 ### [Beard Oil Calculator](https://wingraptor.github.io/beardoilcalc.github.io/index.html)
-{{% portfolio image="/images/beardoilcalc.png" alt="beard oil calculator" %}}
+{{% portfolio image="/images/beardoilcalc.webp" alt="beard oil calculator" %}}

 ###  Description